1 free admission to the pool

 How much does a bike park pass cost?

-The day pass costs €23.50 for an adult (15 years and over) and €19.00 for a junior (5 to 14 years).
-It is free for children under 5 (upon presentation of proof).
-To see the full list of prices, click here.
+The day pass costs €23.50 for an adult (15 years and older) and €19.00 for a junior (from 5 to 14 years old).
+It is free for children under 5 (upon presentation of proof of age).
+To view all prices, click here.

 Are there group rates?